pinelle/applied-machine-learning-2/assignments.md

 ## Introduction to Python Assignments

-These assignments are included in my Introduction to Python workshop.
+This assignment is included in my Applied Machine Learning II workshop.

-## Assignment 1
+## Assignment

 ```markdown
 from sklearn.linear_model import LinearRegression